Managing Your ZendPHP Install Using zendphpctl

 Listing PHP extensions available via package manager (ext list-packages)

-The 'ext list-packages' command allows you to list extensions that you can install via the package manager for a specified PHP version.
+The 'ext list-packages' command lets you list extensions that you can install via the package manager for a specified PHP version.
 If a PHP minor version is not specified, the command will use whatever you have set as your default version.

 This command was previously named zendphpctl ext-list-packages; please update to use the new command name.